Czechoslovak Togo

-Czechoslovak Togo (Československé Togo; Československé Togo) was a never realised concept of a Czechoslovak colony in West Africa.
+Czechoslovak Togo (Československé Togo; Československé Togo) was a proposed Czechoslovak colony in West Africa.
 The author of this idea is considered to be the Czech adventurer Jan Havlasa, but sometimes also the Czech orientalist Alois Musil or Emil Holub.
-It is necessary to mention that the official documents do not mention in any way the possibility that the Togo region would fall under the administration of the newly established Czechoslovakia, so the idea of a Czechoslovak overseas territory is seen only as a kind of "wish" of some inhabitants rather than a historical fact.
-In reality, post-war Togo was divided between France and the United Kingdom.
+However, official documents did not mention in any way the possibility that the Togo region would fall under the administration of the newly established Czechoslovakia, so the idea of a Czechoslovak overseas territory is seen only as a kind of "wish" of some inhabitants rather than a historical fact.
+Post-WWI German Togoland was instead divided between France and the United Kingdom.

-Historical context
+History

 The idea of establishing a Czechoslovak colony came closest after the end of the First World War, when the Paris Peace Conference with the defeated Germany was taking place.
 Here it was decided, among other things, that the German Empire would be stripped of its overseas territories, which included today's Togo, then known as Togoland.
-In 1919 Havlasa published a booklet Czech Overseas Colonies (Czech: České kolonie zámořské) in which he identified Togo as the most suitable territory for colonisation.
-One of the reasons why this particular area was to become a Czechoslovak colony was the fact that the Togolese population in the former German colony in 1912 numbered slightly over a million and the area occupied roughly a third of Czechoslovakia (to give an idea, Czechoslovak area was 140,446 km² large at the time of its creation, while today's Togo has 56,789 km²), so it was judged that the Czechoslovak authorities would have no problem with administering the territory.
+In 1919 Havlasa published a booklet called Czech Overseas Colonies (Czech: České kolonie zámořské) in which he identified Togo as the most suitable territory for colonisation.
+One of the reasons why this particular area was to become a Czechoslovak colony was that the Togolese population in the former German colony in 1912 numbered slightly over a million and the area occupied roughly two thirds of Czechoslovakia (to give an idea, the area of Czechoslovakia was 140,446 km² at the time of its creation, while Togoland had an area of 90,400km²).
+It was therefore thought that the Czechoslovak authorities would have no problem with administering the territory.
 This was to be achieved with the help of the experienced Czechoslovak legions returning from Siberia across the Pacific Ocean and on across the Atlantic, while Togo still had a partial colonial administration and order left over from the Germans, which was familiar to the Czechs, who had lived in the German area for several centuries.
 There were over 60,000 Czechoslovak legionnaires in transit at the time.